 The doctor’s initial test for Ebola – which causes vomiting, hemorrhagic fever and diarrhea – had been negative but fresh results are awaited after retesting, Salama told Reuters.
 The doctor is among 14 confirmed or probable cases among health workers.

-So far 97 of the couple’s contacts who may have been exposed to the virus have been identified, and vaccination has begun in Oicha, according to Salama.
+So far 97 of the couple’s s who may have been exposed to the virus have been identified, and vaccination has begun in Oicha, according to Salama.